Mid-Wales Railway: Commercial results

-A crisis came when Watson & Overend gave up their lease and stopped working the line as a result of the failure of Savin, who had backed Watson financially.
-At short notice the MWR company had to find an alternative way to work the line.
+A crisis came when Watson and Overend gave up their lease and stopped working the line as a result of the failure of Savin, who had backed Watson financially.
+At short notice the Mid-Wales Railway Company had to find an alternative way to work the line.
 In late February 1865 the directors tried to interest other companies in working it, including the Midland Railway and the Manchester, Sheffield and Lincolnshire Railway, both of which were known to be interested in expanding their activities into Wales; however both declined.